This post may contain affiliate links. Find more info in my disclaimer.

 How to see and what to expect at Risan Mosaics, the painstakingly reconstructed foundations of the villa of a noble family in the Bay of Kotor, Montenegro.

-But in the other ‘wing’ of Kotor Bay’s butterfly-shaped bay, unassuming Risan hardly gets a glance as derelict Yugoslav-era buildings overshadow the traditional stone buildings in the village.
+In the other ‘wing’ of Kotor Bay’s butterfly-shaped bay, unassuming Risan hardly gets a glance as derelict Yugoslav-era buildings overshadow the traditional stone buildings in the village.

 But hiding behind the utilitarian architecture are the remnants of the powerful empires that once ruled Europe.